Home

 Red pepper flakes to taste

 Sort greens and remove veins, coarse stems and roots.
 Wash greens well.
 Cook greens in no or very little water (water clinging to their leaves may be sufficient), 25-40 minutes or until desired tenderness is reached.
-Spinach will take the least amount of cooking time.

 Pour melted butter over cooked greens and add salt and black and/or red pepper as needed